bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 This template is for MEG data of any kind, including but not limited to task-based, resting-state, and noise recordings.
 If multiple Tasks were performed within a single Run, the task description can be set to `task-multitask`.
 The \_meg.json SHOULD contain details on the Tasks.

-Some manufacturers data storage conventions use folders which contain data files of various nature: e.g., CTF’s .ds format, or BTi/4D.
-Please refer to [Appendix VI](../99-appendices/06-meg-file-formats.md) for examples from a selection of MEG manufacturers.
+Some manufacturers data storage conventions use folders which contain data files of various nature: e.g., CTF's `.ds` format, or BTi/4D.
+Yet other manufacturers split their files once they exceed a certain size limit.
+For example Neuromag/Elekta/Megin, which can produce several files for a single recording.
+Both `some_file.fif` and `some_file-1.fif` would belong to a single recording.
+In BIDS, the `part` entity is RECOMMENDED to deal with split files.
+Please refer to [Appendix VI](../99-appendices/06-meg-file-formats.md) for general information on how to deal with such manufacturer specifics and to see some more examples.

 The `proc` label is analogous to `rec` for MR and denotes a variant of a file that was a result of particular processing performed on the device.
 This is